poempelfox/foxstaub2018/README.md

   just fine with using normal jumper wire connectors.
 * Two "Marley HT" pipe bends are used as the case, as in the luftdaten.info project.
   However, the DN75 size they recommend wasn't available, so I used DN90 instead.
-* 12V AGM battery for storing the power (I used a "Offgridtec AGM Solar Batterie
-  extrem zyklenfest 12 Ah 12V" off Amazon)
+* 12V AGM battery for storing the power.
+I originally used a "Offgridtec AGM Solar Batterie extrem zyklenfest 12 Ah 12V" off Amazon, but this proved to be too small for the winter, always running out of power around December.
+This has been upgraded to a 32 Ah battery in January 2023, we'll see how that one works out.
 * (5m) Micro USB power cable for getting the power from the battery to the sensor
 * solar charge controller with USB output (I used a "LS0512EU 5A" off Amazon)
 * a solar panel big enough to charge the battery even when it's not sunny (I